voodoos/opam-repository-index/README.md

 # Current limitations

-- Occurrences of modules are not yet fully supported.
-Notably module names appearing in paths (like `Mymodule.x`) are not indexed.
-The feature should work as expected for values, types, constructors and labels.
 - Declarations are not considered.
 Only the definition and usages of a type, value or module can be used as a starting point to perform a query.
 The result of the query will show all the usages along with its definition but not the